HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Background and Related Work

-The business model concept has a plethora of different used definitions in academic literature~\cite{Zott2011}.
-Furnari~\cite{Furnari2015} described two theoretical perspectives in business model research: an activity-based perspective that describes a business model as ``a system of activities that firms use to create and capture value'', and a cognitive perspective that considers it as a cognitive instrument to represent those activities.
+The business model concept has a plethora of different definitions used in academic literature~\cite{Zott2011}.
+Furnari~\cite{Furnari2015} described two theoretical perspectives in business model research: an activity-based perspective that describes a business model as ``a system of activities that firms use to create and capture value,'' and a cognitive perspective considering it as a cognitive instrument to represent those activities.

 Based on the cognitive perspective, Furnari~\cite{Furnari2015} proposed the use of cognitive maps to represent business models.
 Cognitive maps are visual representations of causal aspects of a person's belief system as a graph where nodes represent the concepts individuals use and arrows, causal links between them~\cite{Furnari2015}.
 The arrows are generally labeled according to the type of relationship: `+' for a positive one, `-' for a negative one, and `/o/' for a neutral one.
-Cognitive maps are supported by Kelly's Personal Construct Theory~\cite{Eden1988}.
-According to the theory, a person looks at the world through patterns or templates, that Kelly called constructs, that she creates and, in which, she tries to fit the reality~\cite{Kelly2002}.
-Kelly also described the person-as-a-scientist idea: ``as a scientist, man seeks to predict, and thus control, the course of events'' and these constructs ``are intended to aid him in his predictive efforts''~\cite{Kelly2002}.
-Brannback et al.~\cite{Brannback2009} have already discussed the relationship between cognitive mapping and the personal constructs theory with entrepreneurship.
+Cognitive maps are supported by Kelly's Personal Construct Theory~\cite{Eden1988} which states that a person looks at the world through patterns or templates, called constructs, that this person creates and, in which, tries to fit the reality~\cite{Kelly2002}.
+Kelly also describes the person-as-a-scientist idea: ``as a scientist, man seeks to predict, and thus control, the course of events'' and these constructs ``are intended to aid him in his predictive efforts''~\cite{Kelly2002}.
+Brannback et al.~\cite{Brannback2009} have already discussed the relationship between cognitive mapping and the personal construct theory with entrepreneurship.
 The authors argued that ``an entrepreneur needs to make sense of his/her reality to predict and control - to find and solve problems''~\cite{Brannback2009}.

+One essential aspect of software startups is the founders' influence on the product definition.
+Seppanen et al.~\cite{Seppanen2016} investigated the competencies of initial teams in software startups.
+They observed a strong influence from founders on the actions and competencies related to the business and product creation in these nascent companies.